-The Oxenham Arms Hotel, South Zeal , Okehampton, Devon
+The Oxenham Arms Hotel, South Zeal, Okehampton, Devon, EX20 2JT

-Within a 5 minute drive off the A30 to Cornwall -In the beautiful Dartmoor National Park EX20 2JT
+Within a 5 minute drive off the A30 to Cornwall - In the beautiful Darmoor National Park, Devon

-Lunches & Sunday Lunches from 12 mid-day, dinners from 6 PM including Sunday evenings.
+Traditional Lunches & Sunday Lunches from 12 mid-day, evening dinners from 6 PM including Sunday evenings.

 Book a room direct with us ..
 Click Here To view our Menus..
 Click Here

-A former 12th Century monastery, now inn, hotel & AA Rosette restaurant with luxury rooms, all in the original main building.
-Including 5 superking English Oak hand carved four poster bedrooms, doubles and twins.
 Fabulous Dartmoor walks & stunning Dartmoor views from our gardens and grounds.
 If you prefer to lunch or dine in a private room we can provide this on request for your groups, parties and get togethers.
 Most rooms have their own beamed ceilings and log fires.
-Alternatively join us in our bar first licenced in 1477,our Standing Stone Snug, Monastery Restaurant or Oak Dining Room.
+Alternatively join us in our bar first licenced in 1477,our Standing Stone Snug, Monastery Restaurant or large Oak Dining Room for bigger groups and functions.

 Dogs on leads are welcome in our bar and gardens (free dog biscuit on arrival ! ) but not in our hotel rooms sorry.

-Visit this beautiful former Benedictine monastery, built around the prehistoric 5000 year old South Zeal Menhir Standing Stone and still in our building today for you to see, touch and learn about.
+Visit this beautiful former Benedictine monastery, built around the prehistoric 5000 year old South Zeal Menhir Standing Stone and still in the centre our building today for you to see, touch and learn about.

 The Pre-historic South Zeal Menhir at The Oxenham Arms Hotel